Cooleyy/EasySpawner/README.md

 2. If you have the zip, extract within your BepInEx plugins folder.
 Otherwise place the .dll and Assetbundle file in a folder called "EasySpawner" in your BepInEx plugins folder.

-*Note: The Folder name and Assetbundle file name must be Exactly "EasySpawner" and "EasySpawnerAssetBundle" !*

 ## Known Issues

-Most Mod managers (r2modman especially) will break this mod usually by changing the folder names/structure.
-Manually install this mod with BepInEx.

 Some times the coroutine checking for changes in the player list is killed unexepectedly.